-A WARNING: Do not overtighten gas connections.
+WARNING: Do not overtighten gas connections.

-A CAUTION: Use only new, black iron or steel pipe.
+CAUTION: Use only new, black iron or steel pipe.
 Internally tinned copper tubing may be used in certain areas.
 Check your local codes.
 Use pipe of 1/2" diameter or greater to allow proper gas volume to heater.
 If pipe is too small, undue loss of pressure will occur.

-A CAUTION: For propane gas, never connect heater directly to the gas supply.
+A CAUTION: Never connect heater directly to the gas supply.
 This heater requires an external regulator (not supplied).
 Install the external regulator between the heater and gas supply.
-Gas supplier provides external regulator for natural gas.
 The installer provides the external regulator for propane gas.
+A CAUTION: Avoid damage to regulator.
+Hold gas regulator with wrench when connecting into gas piping and/or fittings.